Skip to content

 For example, git.lua takes a git.Config table and:

-• Builds an INI structure from typed fields (user, signing, lfs, etc.)
+• Builds a gitconfig table from typed fields (user, signing, lfs, …).

 Each module is self-contained with its own @class annotations for the language server.
 Users load them via require("rootbeer.git").